• Skip to primary navigation

 one pot pasta in dish

-Once boiling, lower the heat to medium-low and cook for 15-20 minutes, stirring occasionally until most of the liquid is absorbed.
-There can be a little liquid left, as it will thicken as it continues to sit.
-However, aim to avoid a soupy consistency.
+Step 3: Once boiling, lower heat to medium-low and cook for 15-20 minutes, stirring occasionally, until most of the liquid is absorbed.
+There can be a little liquid left as it will thicken as it continues to sit, but you don’t want it to be soup-y.

-Next, turn off the heat and add the spinach.
-Stir and cover with a lid.
-Let sit for 5 minutes, and then stir.
-At this time, most of the liquid should be absorbed.
+Step 4: Turn off the heat and add in bag of spinach.
+Stir and cover with lid.
+Let sit for 5 minutes.
+Stir and at this time most of the liquid should be absorbed.

 one pot pasta in bowl